ursbraem/Solutions/templates/render-dataselect-relations.md

 Load it in the browser, go to Perch, assign the play.html template to the region, add some plays.

-You also make the region shared (see below).
+You can also make the region shared (see below).

 ## Define an event: event_be.html and event_fe.html